portix4/portix4/README.md

 # Hi!
 My name is Pablo Portillo and I'm a Full Stack Developer

-My first REST API application with Java+Spring Boot, focusing on developing a backend application for managing books

 ## 🚀 About Me
 Full Stack Developer with a strong background in software development and experience in both Front end and Back endusing the MERN stack.
 After completing a higher degree in Computer Applications Development and a Full Stack Web Development course, I specialize in application development using JavaScript, HTML, CSS, Node, Express, MongoDB, and React.